 On Tuesday, May 17, Rowland Hall will present a screening of CODE: Debugging the Gender Gap followed by a panel discussion in the Larimer Center.
 The documentary "exposes the dearth of American female and minority software engineers and explores the reasons for this gender gap."

-Mr. Smith said he's excited for the screening.
-"It is a powerful message and one that I hope will continue to push the conversation forward and encourage other teachers, parents, and students to make changes to give opportunities for more girls to believe they to could be successful."
+Ben said he's excited for the screening.
+"It is a powerful message and one that I hope will continue to push the conversation forward and encourage other teachers, parents, and students to make changes to give opportunities for more girls to believe they too could be successful."